Open Budget Survey data

 QoG Code: ibp_obi

 The Open Budget Index (OBI) is a comparative measure of central government budget transparency.
-The OBI assigns countries covered by the Open Budget Survey a transparency score on a 100-point scale using 109 of the 140 questions on the Survey.
+The OBI assigns countries covered by the Open Budget Survey a transparency score on a 100-point scale using 109 questions on the Survey.
 These questions focus specifically on whether the government provides the public with timely access to comprehensive information contained in eight key budget documents in accordance with international good practice standards.

 More about this variable